FanWangEcon/Math4Econ/README.md

   /c/Users/fan
   ```

-## Clone latest files from github for Math4Econ:
+## First time clone:
+This is for **first time** set-up.
+We clone a repository from github to your local drive.
 1. Create a directory under your user main for git repositories (only have to do this once)
   ```console
   mkdir ~/GitRepos